Holi : A Joyful and Colorful Festival in Nepal

 One day, his mother Yashoda playfully suggested that he can smear the color on Radha’s face and change her complexion to any color he wanted.
 Fascinated by the idea, Krishna proceeded to do so and thus, introduced the festival of colors.

-Holi is celebrated every year in Nepal on Chaturdashi in Hilly Region and full moon day in Terai Region on the month of Falgun or Chaitra i.e March.
-Holi is also known as Spring Festival, as it marks the arrival of the spring season.
-Mainly Holi is Celebrated by Hindu Religion but here in Nepal every Religion celebrated Holi showing a deep root of Brotherhood and togetherness.
+Holi festival is celebrated every year in Nepal on Chaturdashi in Hilly Region and full moon day in Terai Region on the month of Falgun or Chaitra i.e March.
+It is also known as Spring Festival, as it marks the arrival of the spring season.
+Mainly it is celebrated by Hindu Religion but here in Nepal every religion celebrated the festival showing a deep root of Brotherhood and togetherness.

 In Kathmandu, the festival begins with the raising of the ceremonial pole at Basantapur Durbar Square (Kathmandu Durbar Square).
 It’s topped with colorful cloth strips, and stands there until the end of the festival.

-Celebrating Holi in the Terai is slightly different from doing so in Kathmandu.
+Celebrating it in the Terai is slightly different from doing so in Kathmandu.
 People invite their friends over to eat the special delicacies on the day.
-Our neighboring country India also celebrates Holi on the same day as our brothers in Terai Region.
+Our neighboring country India also celebrates it on the same day as our brothers in Terai Region.

-During Holi, people walk through their neighborhoods by exchanging colors.
+During the festival, people walk through their neighborhoods by exchanging colors.
 Kids spray colored water on one another with water guns.
-Throwing water balloons (called lola) at each other has become common during Holi.
+Throwing water balloons (called lola) at each other has become common during the festival.
 It is believed that the combination of different colors at this festival takes all sorrow away and makes life itself more colorful.

 - Don’t carry valuable things with you, it might get wet.
 Use a plastics bag for safety of your mobile phones, wallet, or any other necessary documents.